toothpaste-theme/toothpaste/README.md

 - Timothy ([@codetheory](http://twitter.com/@codetheory)) for recreating Toothpaste for Atom
 - Adam Swinden ([@AdamSwinden](https://twitter.com/adamswinden)) for recreating Toothpaste for Xcode
 - Michiel Renty ([@mrenty](https://twitter.com/mrenty)) for recreating Toothpaste for WebStorm
+- Benedikt Lehnert ([@blehnert](https://twitter.com/blehnert)) for whipping up the Toothpaste landing page

+## Creating Issues
+Run into a dilemma and want to create an issue for it?
+Go ahead and do so!
+But first:
+- Make sure the issue wasn't already created.
+Duplicates are hard.
+- If there is a duplicate, chime in on the comments! <3
+- Make your issue title straight-forward and leave a lovely comment with more info for us